 Long rod short line is an incredibly effective way to fish, and allows you to keep even most of your tippet off the water for exceptional drag-free drifts.
 With drag free drifts, you will catch more fish, except for one problem.
 To quote The Curtis Creek Manifesto "Frightened fish can't be caught!"
 With a longer rod, you can still fish a short line, but you can do it from further away, frightening fewer fish.

-Even before I discovered tenkara, when I was still trying to recreate a British loop rod with a telescopic fiberglass crappie pole, I decided that I preferred using a relatively short line.
+Back in 2007, before I had learned of tenkara and while I was still trying to recreate a British loop rod with a telescopic fiberglass crappie pole, I decided that I preferred using a relatively short line.
 I'd read that the appropriate line length for loop rods was about 1.5 times the rod length (which is about the line length the long line tenkara adherents use).
 I started out with a line of that length, but decided to shorten it after I hooked my first big fish and couldn’t land it.

 I don’t know exactly how big it was because I never did get it into my net, but I did get it close enough to see that it is the only brown trout I’ve ever hooked that had a pronounced kype on its jaw.
 Unwilling to beach it on sharp rocks, I chose to hand line it before it was quite ready.
 My tippet popped about two seconds later.
 My next time out, and for the rest of that year and all the next, and until Dr. Ishigaki gave his presentation in the Catskills the year after that, I fished with a line about 3’ shorter than the rod, to which I added 4’ of tippet.
 I got great drifts and caught a lot of fish.
 I was definitely a convert to the long rod short line approach.

 When Dr. Ishigaki gave his presentation in the Catskills in May of 2009, he set me up with a line a foot longer than the rod, and a tippet of one meter or a bit longer.
 With the longer line, I had a harder time keeping it all off the water, but I was fishing further away, and caught fish in places I’d never caught fish before.
-Fishing further away does spook fewer fish, and I had kind of forgotten how surprisingly effective the long rod short line method is.
+Fishing further away does spook fewer fish, and I stayed with that approach.
+In time I had forgotten how surprisingly effective the long rod short line method can be.

 When I first fished with my Ito I just assumed it was a rod for larger streams and longer lines.
 I caught a fish with a 20’ line and 4’ of tippet, and although it wasn’t nearly as large as the kype-jawed brown from several years ago, I still had trouble getting it into the net.
 It would just go to the bottom and sulk, but it did it close enough to me that I couldn’t put any pressure on the line.
 I had to start hand lining it before it was ready.
 Had it been a larger fish I don’t think I could have landed it.